Talk the talk

-Each appointment type imposes varying degrees of responsibility and conditions on both the agent and the seller.
-It also indicates to the other party in the agreement the level of commitment, in this case to sell a property.
+Each appointment type imposes varying degrees of responsibility and conditions on both the agent and the seller or Landlord.
+It also indicates to the other party in the agreement the level of commitment, in this case to sell or rent a property.

 Auction: Similar to an Exclusive Agency, except that the property seller and the agent agree to:

 - Promote a specific day in the future when the property will be offered for sale.

 - Remove the price; let the market indicate the value.